fluffypony/mcp-code-indexer/docs/contributing.md

 # Contributing Guide 🤝

 Welcome to the MCP Code Indexer project!
-We're excited to have you contribute to this powerful tool for AI-driven codebase navigation.
+We're thrilled you want to help make this AI-powered codebase navigation tool even better.
+Whether you're fixing a bug, adding a feature, or improving documentation, your contribution makes a difference.

+**🎯 New contributor?** Start with [Getting Started](#getting-started) for a quick setup guide.

 ## Table of Contents